pdevalaraju/FinTech_Casestudy/README.md

 <b> Robotic Process Automation (RPA) </b> is the use of software robots to do basic tasks across applications just as human workers do.
 The software robot can be programmed to follow a workflow with multiple steps and applications.
 RPA enables financial institutions to automate repetitive, non-value adding and data intensive tasks, giving employees back time to focus on higher value client-centric activities whilst improving accuracy, reducing risks, and reducing total cost of ownership.

+# Conclusion

+## Acccelerate Digital Transformation for optimized customer experience across the lifecycle.

+To stay competetive, financical institutions must leverage the disruptive technologies and digitalize their business to create streamlined ccustomer experience, stay compliant with regulations and optimize their operations.
+Companies like Fenergo have been successfully demonstrating the ROI and improved customer experiences.
+Transformation is an ongoing process with ever changing t echnology landscape and introduction of new solutions and Organizations have to continuously innovate and implement solutions that would further optimize customer experiences.

 # Citations